 First-Year Pharm.D.
 Student

 Student cost-of-education budgets are carefully developed based on the cost of living in this geographic area.
 With careful planning and budgeting, these budgets allow a financial aid recipient to maintain a modest standard of living.
 The cost of attendance listed below, are the budget components for the 2020-2021 academic year.
 This budget is based on costs for an off-campus student, and not actual charges.
-These costs are based on full-time enrollment for a 9-month period.
+These costs are based on full-time enrollment for fall, spring and summer semesters.

 |Room and Board||$11,400

 (budget will be lower if living on campus or with parents)

 Tuition and fees are subject to change by the state Legislature and/or university action.

 All Pharm.D. students have summer curriculum as part of the program.
 Summer financial aid is awarded in the month of May to those enrolled in 6 or more summer credit hours.
 Summer aid is awarded from the 2020-21 FAFSA.

 Students should apply for financial aid as soon as possible after October 1, even if they have not yet been admitted.
 All financial aid applicants must accept the offer of admission before aid can be awarded even if their financial aid file is complete.

 To apply for financial aid, a student must complete the Free Application for Federal Student Aid (FAFSA).

 Be sure to indicate 003652 for the University of Houston school code and complete the FAFSA as a Graduate/Professional Student (no parent information is required).